After the Hearing

 Broadcasting and Webcasting

 Courtroom proceedings are subsequently broadcast or webcast unless a case is not suitable for broadcasting or for webcasting owing to a publication ban or to privacy concerns.
 After the hearing, a Registry Officer will ask you to fill out a short questionnaire (in Word format) on whether any information subject to a publication ban or sealing order was disclosed.
-Usually, archived webcasts are available for viewing forty-eight hours after the hearing.
+Usually, archived webcasts are available for viewing less than twenty-four hours after the hearing.
 For more information, go to Archived Webcasts.

 If you have requested reserved seating, you may wish to advise those attending that the proceedings will be digitally recorded, that most proceedings are subsequently webcast or broadcast, and that all persons in the Courtroom may appear on camera.